Worship at Redeemer

 Each month we move consistently through several different versions of what is called the liturgy, the pattern and flow of our time in worship.
 That means that from month to month the pattern is consistent, even as each week the music that sets the tempo of our worship changes—from a traditional organ setting, to a jazz-like/gospel piano setting, to a melodic piano-flute-cello setting.

 We give much attention to keeping our worship inclusive.
-We provide an ASL interpreter so that individuals who are deaf or hard of hearing can fully participate in the worship service at Redeemer.
+We provide an ASL interpreter, usually at the 8:30 service, so that individuals who are deaf or hard of hearing can fully participate in the worship service at Redeemer.
 In addition, we are known for making room for children.
 Even though we provide a staffed nursery for the very youngest children, if needed, we expect children to share in the fullness of worship.
 The way children learn the importance of community in worship is to make sure they sense that they are welcomed and treasured and beloved—and they truly are.

 The Lord's Supper